 Do a Roots & Shoots 1-Click Action

-A Roots & Shoots 1-Click Action is a great way to do something in a fast and focused way in just the click of a button!
+A Roots & Shoots 1-Click Action is a great way to take action with just the click of a button!
 From protecting forests to reducing plastic waste, there are so many ways to get involved from home.
 Our Roots & Shoots community has completed THOUSANDS of 1-Clicks, making the world a better place 1-click at a time!
 Check out this one on protecting native bees, and this one about understanding other identities and experiences through stories.

 Take an Online Class